General Child Neurology

 • Most neonatal seizures are acute reactive seizures, the most common cause in term infants being hypoxic-ischemic encephalopathy, stroke, or infection.
 Neonatal onset epilepsy syndromes also exist but are less common. | |

-• The most commonly used current classification of neonatal seizures divides the seizures into clonic, tonic, myoclonic, and motor automatisms/subtle.
-A new classification is being proposed by the International League Against Epilepsy Task Force on Neonatal Seizures. | |
+• The most commonly used classification of neonatal seizures divides the seizures into clonic, tonic, myoclonic, and motor automatisms/subtle.
+A classification is being proposed by the International League Against Epilepsy Task Force on Neonatal Seizures. | |

 • About 60% to 70% of neonatal seizures are subclinical and would not be diagnosed/recognized without continuous EEG monitoring. | |

 • Phenobarbital is a first-line treatment for neonatal seizures.
-Fosphenytoin/phenytoin can also be used or added for additional benefit, as well as midazolam.
-Additional medications that may be used as an off-label medication include levetiracetam or topiramate.
-There is a need for new treatments that are age specific. |
+Fosphenytoin or phenytoin, levetiracetam, midazolam, or lidocaine can also be used or added for additional benefit.
+Additional medications may be used off-label.
+There is a need for age-specific treatments. |

-Myoclonic seizures consist of irregular, erratic rapid twitching or contractions of muscle groups involving the face, limbs, or trunk.
+Myoclonic seizures consist of irregular, erratic, rapid twitching or contractions of muscle groups involving the face, limbs, or trunk.
 They can occur focally or involve all limbs.

 Motor automatisms are frequent paroxysmal changes in behavior or autonomic functions with minimal motor manifestations.
 These consist of various irregular and disconjugate ocular movements, eye-opening, chewing, oral-buccal movements, and peculiar extremity movements such as pedaling, stepping, boxing, or swimming movements.
-Mizrahi and Kellaway found these behaviors to be inconsistently associated with EEG seizure and classify them as nonepileptic.
+Mizrahi and Kellaway found these behaviors to be inconsistently associated with EEG seizures and classified them as nonepileptic.
 Therefore, it is important to capture these events on EEG before determining if they are epileptic or not.

 Epileptic spasms are characterized by sudden flexion or extension of limbs, or both, often occurring in clusters.
 On EEG, they are associated with a generalized attenuation of the background or a high-voltage slow wave.
 Spasms are not included in Volpe’s classification scheme.

-When EEG monitoring capabilities are limited, the likelihood of a movement being a seizure can be determined based on the clinical semiology (63).
+When EEG monitoring capabilities are limited, the likelihood of a movement being a seizure can be determined based on the clinical semiology (55).
 A definite seizure (level 1) is confirmed by continuous EEG monitoring (gold standard).
 A probable seizure (level 2) is defined by a seizure confirmed by aEEG (2a) or a clinically assessed focal clonic or focal tonic seizure witnessed by experienced medical personnel (2b).
 A possible seizure (level 3) is a seizure suggestive of a neonatal seizure other than focal clonic or focal tonic.

 In the presence of an acute or underlying injury, repeated seizures may lead to a cascade of events such as hypoventilation or apnea, increased blood pressure, and decreased ATP.
 Hypoventilation may lead to cardiovascular collapse and decreased cerebral blood flow, causing brain damage.
 Increased blood pressure may lead to increased cerebral blood flow and hemorrhage, also contributing to brain damage.
 Decreased energy metabolism leads to decreased brain glucose and increased lactate, which harms the brain and is reminiscent of hypoxic-ischemic brain insult.
-Thus, several factors cooperate in this cascade of events leading to brain injury (95).
+Thus, several factors cooperate in this cascade of events leading to brain injury (81).
 It is worth noting that the repeated seizures that are the hallmark of the genetic disorder, benign familial neonatal seizures, do not produce brain damage, implying that the underlying cause may contribute to its appearance.

 Obvious causes of neonatal seizures are numerous, the most common being hypoxia-ischemia, stroke, trauma, and infections.
 Other causes include metabolic disorders, malformation of cortical development, drug withdrawal, and toxic exposure.
-Neonatal seizures may also occur in the setting of benign familial or nonfamilial neonatal epilepsy syndromes from channelopathies, or in more malignant epilepsy syndromes of diverse etiologies.
+Neonatal seizures may also occur in the setting of benign familial or nonfamilial neonatal epilepsy syndromes from channelopathies or in more malignant epilepsy syndromes of diverse etiologies.

 Many neonatal seizures result from an external trigger.
 Causes may include infection, hemorrhage, direct drug effects, metabolic disturbances, or vitamin deficiency or dependency.